MailerSend logo

 6th of 10 01

-From February 17th to May 18th, Knock routed <1M messages through MailerSend and <1M through Mailjet.
-MailerSend reported 3 status page updates over the last 90 days, while Mailjet reported 1.
+From April 18th to July 17th, Knock routed <1M messages through MailerSend and <1M through Mailjet.
+MailerSend reported 1 status page update over the last 90 days, while Mailjet reported 1.

 Response time